-How to Establish New Credit
+How To Establish New Credit

-Tara Gentles • Mar 02, 2021
+Tara Gentles • July 15, 2025

 Well, the first thing you should know is that building credit takes time.
 It’s not something that happens overnight.
-If you’re looking to secure mortgage financing, you will want to have a minimum of 2 trade lines (credit cards, loans, or lines of credit) with a minimum limit of $2500, reporting for a period of at least two years.
+If you’re looking to secure mortgage financing, you will want to have a minimum of two trade lines (credit cards, loans, or lines of credit) with a minimum limit of $2500, reporting for at least two years.

 When looking for a secured credit card, be sure to ask whether they report to the two nationwide credit bureaus, Equifax and TransUnion.
 If the credit card company doesn't report, the credit card account will be useless for your purposes; move on until you find a company that reports to both credit bureaus.

-But what happens if you’re looking to secure mortgage financing before you have a fully established credit report?
-Well, if you have someone who would consider co-signing, you can definitely go that route.
-The application will be based on their income and credit, but your name will be on the mortgage.
-Then when your mortgage is up for renewal, hopefully, you’ll have the established credit required to remove them from the mortgage.
+Well, if you have someone who would consider co-signing, you can certainly go that route.
+The mortgage application will depend on their income and credit report, but your name will be on the mortgage.
+Hopefully, when the mortgage is up for renewal, you’ll have the established credit required to remove them from the mortgage and qualify on your own.

 Tara Gentles